ntno/ntno.net/docs/electronics/led-backpack.md

 Unfortunately, the NeoPixel installation proved to be extremely unstable (see [Construction Challenges](#construction-challenges)).
 The data and power connections between NeoPixels quickly deteriorated after a few weeks of using the backpack for everyday storage.

-I decided to retire this project early and revisit visibility and aesthetic objectives in a [Skating Vest](/electronics/led-vest) in 2019.
+I decided to retire this project early and revisit my visibility and aesthetic objectives in a [Skating Vest](/electronics/led-vest) in 2019.

 <section>